lucascompython/AOC/README.md

 ## Just my AOC

-I am trying to solve some of the challengens in .Net languages to learn them better.
+I am trying to solve some of the challengens in .Net languages to learn them better or in other languages just to have fun.

 ## TODO's